byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 3. Section 5 claims that “RadLib’s modular framework is designed to easily accommodate new models as well,” which is a bit of an overstatement.
 See comments below w.r.t. assumptions on species considered, hard-coded polynomial coefficients, etc. all of which reduce extensibility.

 	**In order to avoid subjective language, this sentence has been revised as follows: "RadLib's modular framework can also accomodate new models, . . .".
 Specific extensibility issues are addressed below with their respective reviewer comments.**

 4.There are several minor issues that need to be addressed:

 	1. Abstract: “well-written” is subjective and should be removed.

-	** The offending sentence (actually located in the "Solution method" section of the Program Summary) has been revised to eliminate subjective language.**
+	**The offending sentence (actually located in the "Solution method" section of the Program Summary) has been revised to eliminate subjective language.**

-    1. Introduction: second sentence: “Combustion simulations…” is a run-on sentence.
+	2.Introduction: second sentence: “Combustion simulations…” is a run-on sentence.

-	** Technically, no, this is not a run-on sentence, but its structure is awkward and inhibits readability.
+	**Technically, no, this is not a run-on sentence, but its structure is awkward and inhibits readability.
 It has been revised to the following: "For example, combustion simulations are often complicated by the need for accurate radiation modeling, which can be difficult to implement and computationally expensive relative to overall simulation cost."**

-    1. Page 10: “[INSERT RUNTIME COMPARISONS HERE]”
+    3. Page 10: “[INSERT RUNTIME COMPARISONS HERE]”

 	**This was a placeholder that should not have been included in the document.
 It has been removed.**

-    3. Section 7 heading: “Interes”
+	4. Section 7 heading: “Interes”

 	**Fixed section heading.
 Now correctly reads "Declaration of Competing Interests".**

 ### Software deficiencies & suggestions:

 1. API doxygen documentation is non-standard.
 It appears that the doxygen documentation is provided in the .cc files rather than the header files, which is where it is typically found.
 Downstream developers would typically be working from headers and the installed library, so it is convention to have doxygen documentation in the header only.
 This also reduces clutter in the implementation files.

-** The authors were previously unaware of any such standards or conventions, and follow up research indicates that this is a stylistic preference rather than a flaw in the software.
+	**The authors were previously unaware of any such standards or conventions, and follow up research indicates that this is a stylistic preference rather than a flaw in the software.
 The locations of doxygen documentation blocks were chosen for overall readability as they tended to clutter the header files and were less obtrusive when located in the implementation files.
 However, the reviewer does make a valid point regarding usage by downstream developers, and while we would expect the typical RadLib user to be comfortable working with both header files and source code, it is worthwhile to consider all possible usages.
 Because this is an issue of style rather than function, no immediate changes have been made to the code or its documentation, but the authors appreciate this information about standard practice and will consider its implications moving forward.**

 2. make_examples.sh:
     1.	will only work with a g++ compiler in the user’s path.